steemit/devportal-tutorials-js/tutorials/26_create_account/README.md

 );
 ```

 Discounted account creation uses the same eventual `account_create` parameters but does not include the optional `fee` parameter.
+We also check to see if the creator account has an `account_creation_token` available already and then skips the first section of claiming this token.

 ```javascript
 //discounted account creation